 If there are any disputes over the exact boundary of a property, this type of survey should settle them.
-It can solve legal disputes and easements - perhaps a right of way dispute - over the land you own.
+It can solve legal disputes and easements - perhaps a right-of-way dispute - over the land you own.

 Builders and developers will also use a topographical survey when constructing neighborhoods.
-Having one allows them to better plan the placement of roads, sidewalks, and housing.
+Having one allows them to plan better the placement of roads, sidewalks, and housing.

 You might have seen land surveyors on a property with a tripod taking measurements.
 But they use a lot more equipment than that to establish all the dimensions of the plot.

-You aren't only paying for the time that the surveyor spends on the property.
+You aren't only paying for the time the surveyor spends on the property.
 They have to check details from different sources to find all the information about the land that will end up in your report.
-There could also be legal implications if they make a mistake, so the surveyor must be very diligent in their work.
+There could also be legal implications if they make a mistake, so the surveyor must be diligent in their work.

 Depending on the rules in the state you are located in, the surveyor may need to be fully licensed.
 This naturally adds a little to the price you will end up paying.

-The costs will depend on the exact type of survey you need, but expect an average survey to cost more than $500.
+The costs will depend on the exact type of survey you need but expect an average survey to cost more than $500.

-Since the costs involved in having a survey are significant, you need to consider if it is really worth the expense or absolutely essential.
+Since the costs involved in having a survey are significant, you need to consider if it is worth the expense or absolutely essential.

 A land survey will help establish the legal boundaries of a property; this can help when you are looking to buy or protect your investment if you already own it.
 When you go to sell your home, the last thing you'll want to discover is a zoning violation or a structure over a lot line.